sosiristseng/blog-hugo-codeit/content/posts/linux/custom-rc.md

 Then put your custom `.bashrc` files into this folder.

 The files are loaded in alphabetical order.
-Prepend numbers like `01-abc.bashrc`, `02-def.bashrc`, .... if you want to ensure the loading order.
+If you want a perticular loading order, prepend numbers like `01-abc.bashrc`, `02-def.bashrc`, ....